Is Asparagus Safe for Your Dog?

 Whether you're preparing it solely for your pup or you're going to give your dog a few stalks before you sit down to your own dinner, there are some things you should keep in mind throughout the preparation process.

 Regardless of how you plan to prepare the asparagus, make sure it is fully cooked so that it's soft and easy to chew.
 Even when cooked, the length of the asparagus stalk can present a choking hazard.
 To make it safer for your dog to eat, cut up the asparagus into easy to eat, bite-sized chunks.
 It's safe for your pup to eat both the stalk and the tips of asparagus, but asparagus does have a fibrous tip at the end of the stalk that could be too chewy.
-Be sure to cut away this fibrous portion before cooking, and always check to see if the pieces are tender and soft.
+To maintain your pup's wellness, be sure to cut away this fibrous portion before cooking, and always check to see if the pieces are tender and soft.

 There are many ways to cook asparagus to make it tasty, but the cooking methods you might use for your meal may make it unsuitable food for your pup.
 Many of us like to prep our vegetables in oils or butters to give them more flavor.
 Unfortunately, these ingredients are not good for your dog as they can upset their stomach.
-Steamed or boiled asparagus is perfectly safe for your dog to ingest, even if it is a bit bland for the average person.
+Steamed or boiled asparagus is the most healthy and nutritious way for your dog to ingest, even if it is a bit bland for the average person.

 How Much Asparagus Can I Feed My Dog?